Our Unique Process

 Your artist will then begin the painstaking process of creating your heirloom oil portrait.
 The process is done completely by hand, by a world-class painter.
 (Shown above is artist Thomas Linn, creating a painting for Baltimore Washington Oil.)
 Because your painting will contain five to seven complete layers of oil-based pigment, it will take several months to complete.

 This process is time-consuming.
 But it produces a painting that has both depth and luminance, with the translucent skin tones unique to a master oil painting.
-You can read about (and view photos of) the process in much more detail on the Zhang Studio website.

 After your painting is finished, you'll see and approve a photo of it.
 If any changes are required, they will be addressed at this time.
 Your painting will then be allowed to dry sufficient for safe transport before being shipped, rolled and double-packaged for safety.